yzprofile/ngx_http_dyups_module/README.md

 If you got 409, you need resend the same commands again latter.

-Other code means you modify your commands and call the interface again.
+Other code means you should modify your commands and call the interface again.

 Of course, You also need a 3-part to generate the new config and dump it to Nginx'conf directory.